praekelt/numi-api/docs/index.rst

 .. http:put:: /channels/(str:channel_id)

-  Replaces the :ref:`description <data-channels>` of the channel with id ``channel_id`` with the description given in the request body and returns the given description, along with the channel's ``id`` and the ``url`` for accessing the channel's description.
+  Replaces the :ref:`description <data-channel>` of the channel with id ``channel_id`` with the description given in the request body and returns the given description, along with the channel's ``id`` and the ``url`` for accessing the channel's description.